Multiple Choice Bible Quiz about Moses the Lawgiver

 b.
 He made a water filter out of camel hair.

 c.
-He added salt to the water.
+Added salt to the water.

+a.
 Moses placed a piece of wood in the waterhole.

 This action made the water sweet.